Testing Ising Models: Introduction

-We note that the paradigm of distribution testing under structural assumptions has been explored in the univariate setting, where we may assume the distribution is log-concave or $k$-modal.
-This often allows exponential savings in the sample complexity~\cite{DaskalakisDSVV13, DiakonikolasKN15a, DiakonikolasKN15b}.
+Motivated by lower bounds for testing properties of general discrete distributions, there has been a line of work studying distribution testing under structural restrictions.
+In the univariate setting for example, one could assume the distribution is log-concave or $k$-modal.
+This often allows exponential savings in the sample complexity~\cite{BatuKR04, DaskalakisDSVV13, DiakonikolasKN15a, DiakonikolasKN15b, DiakonikolasKN17, DiakonikolasKP19,CanonneKMUZ19}.